Pratham-T/react-quizdeck/README.md

 - "Reload" button will change the question.

 ## TODO
-~~1.
-Finding a way to parse newline (\n) in strings to linebreaks in HTML.
+1. ~~Finding a way to parse newline (\n) in strings to linebreaks in HTML.
 Or any other way to give linebreaks in questions.
 Some are very long!~~ Done!
 2. Image questions!
 3. Title hints, bold and italic hints in questions.
-~~4.
-Perfect centering of the card.~~ Done!
+4. ~~Perfect centering of the card.~~ Done!

 (Looks like if I continue the work, it's still quite some stretching on my React skills.
 Anyway, everything is a learning opportunity and there's still a long way to go...
 To quote a great saint, "Much to learn, you still have.")